 Node: A node is an endpoint of a given network.
 For example, any application, server, device, or computer on a network is considered a node.

-Template: A template is the blueprint for an application.
+Template: An application monitor template is the blueprint for an application.
 It is a collection of component monitors designed to monitor a server or application.
 You can customize numerous templates using only the component monitors you need for a specific environment.
-For a list of out-of-the-box templates included in SAM, see the SAM Application Monitor Template Reference.
+For a list of out-of-the-box templates, see the SAM Application Monitor Template Reference.
 SAM API Poller templates are also available.

 Application: An application or application monitor in SAM monitors a specific application or server using a collection of component monitors.

-Component Monitor: A component monitor is the fundamental element of an application or application monitor.
+Component monitor: A component monitor is the fundamental element of an application or application monitor.
 Component monitors return the current status or value of a monitored service or process.
 All component monitors return at least one value or one status condition.
-Click here for a list of component monitors,
+Click here for a list of predefined component monitors,